rohgoyal/getting-started/bluemix/1b/README.md

 ### Test your API proxy
 1. In the **Assemble** tab, click **More Actions > Generate a default product**.

 2. Accept the default options in the **New Product** dialog popup, and click **Create Product**.
-The **Weather Provider API product** is created and published to the Sandbox catalog
+The **Weather Provider API product** is created and published to the Sandbox catalog.
   - _In API Connect, **Products** provide a mechanism to group APIs that intended for a particular use.
 Products are published to a **Catalog**.
 [Reference: API Connect glossary]_

 3. Save and click ► to test the API service.

-4. Choose the newly created default product, and the **get /current** operation
+4. Choose the newly created default product, and the **get /current** operation.
   - Zipcode is a required parameter for this operation, so enter a valid US zip (e.g. 90210).
-  - Click **invoke**, and verify that you see:
+  - Click **invoke** and verify that you see:
-    - 200 OK response
+    - 200 OK response.
-    - current weather data for 90210
+    - Current weather data for 90210.

 ##! screenshot